isomerpages/moe-compassvalepri/_students/School Library.md

 ###### Functions available on the mobile app:
 a.
 Search for books & e-books and check item availability;<br>
 b.
 View loans;<br>
-d.
+c.
 Save a list of favorite titles; and<br>
-e.
+d.
 “Discover” book recommendations, featured items, new arrivals, and books others have read.<br>

 ###### Here are the instructions for downloading and installing the Mobile Application.
 a.
 Search for ‘MySchoolLibrary’ in the App Store/Play Store.<br>